 I’m phasing out of coaching.
 I loved coaching but since I started batch blogging (working one month ahead on everything) and sticking to my 20 hour work week, meetings tend to screw up my schedule.

 That being said, I know the pain of trying to find a coach for a simple question when no one who’s making the income you want to be at offers coaching anymore.
-If you don’t need general guidance (for that, you want Elite Blog Academy anyway, it’s cheaper and way more in-depth than anything I can teach you in a 30-minute session) and have specific questions, you’re welcome to email me at email@example.com to see what we can do.
+If you don’t need general guidance (for that, you want Elite Blog Academy anyway, it only opens once per year- your best bet is to get on the waiting list now), it’s cheaper and way more in-depth than anything I can teach you in a 30-minute session) and have specific questions, you’re welcome to email me at firstname.lastname@example.org to see what we can do.

 Step-by-Step Pinterest Strategy Guide

 I have good news though!
 Because I’m cutting back on coaching, I’m releasing my Pinterest Strategy Guide in PDF form to you.
 Which means that you can spend a fraction of the price that coaching costs and get my step-by-step Pinterest Strategy Guide direct in your inbox right now.
 It spells out the exact Pinterest strategy that I used to go from $18/month income to over $22,000/month income.
 You can grab it here.

 Instagram tracking: Based on my activity last month, I think Instagram is worth using (at least for launches) not necessarily for click-throughs from Instagram, but because when you push your Instagram posts to Facebook you get more reach (but then you have to go manually add the link to FB later).

 While this was nothing that blew me out of the water, it proved to me that there was value in Instagram.
 (Keep in mind that my Instagram numbers are extremely small so it’s hard to make a definite determination based on the audience I have there now).